 However, unlike other such exchanges in the past, Binance has proven itself reliable and responsible to its customer base as well as living up to set standards and regulations (and sometimes also setting the standards in the space), which is what has cemented its reputation and standing in legitimizing cryptocurrencies as an asset class.

-Binance’s Reputation in the Industry
+Binance’s reputation in the industry

 - Confirm your personal details.
-Undergoing a simple Know-Your-Customer (KYC) process is also required, which includes providing a full name, home address and country of residence and date of birth upon which one gets redirected to a third-party verification and KYC services provider (NetVerify) where to complete the process one must upload a copy of a government-issued ID (which can be an ID card, a passport or a driver’s license).
-Know-your-client and anti-money-laundering procedures are a crucial necessity for obtaining regulatory approval in order to launch and operate as a legitimate and trustworthy exchange in most jurisdictions around the world (with a few notable exceptions which provide exactly the opposite of that, tending to be tax evasion havens and/or cybercriminal hubs).
+Undergoing a simple Know-Your-Customer (KYC) process is also required, which includes providing a full name, home address and country of residence, and date of birth upon which one gets redirected to a third-party verification and KYC services provider (NetVerify) where to complete the process one must upload a copy of a government-issued ID (which can be an ID card, a passport or a driver’s license).
+Know-your-client and anti-money-laundering procedures are crucial for obtaining regulatory approval to launch and operate as a legitimate and trustworthy exchange in most jurisdictions around the world (with a few notable exceptions which provide exactly the opposite of that, tending to be tax evasion havens and/or cybercriminal hubs).

 - Add funds.
-Fiat deposits via bank accounts and/or credit/debit cards are supported in a select number of countries, otherwise one ought to first purchase Bitcoin or Ethereum elsewhere (most commonly Coinbase) and then deposit them to his Binance wallet address for that particular asset.
-Once the deposit has been made (usually confirmed in no more than 20 minutes) one can start trading.
+Fiat deposits via bank accounts and/or credit/debit cards are supported in a select number of countries; otherwise, one ought to first purchase Bitcoin or Ethereum elsewhere (most commonly Coinbase) and then deposit them to his Binance wallet address for that particular asset.
+Once the deposit has been made (usually confirmed in no more than 20 minutes), one can start trading.

 - Start trading and investing.
 Go to the ‘Exchange’ button at the top of the screen and choose between the ‘Basic’ or ‘Advanced’ trading platform interface.
-If you are just starting out and don’t have any previous experience trading, the first option gives a quick view of the market trading pairs and is recommended before jumping to the more advanced one.
+If you are just starting and don’t have any previous experience trading, the first option gives a quick view of the market trading pairs and is recommended before jumping to the more advanced one.

-Adding Funds to Your Binance Account
+Adding funds to your Binance account

-Over the last year though limited support for bank accounts and credit/debit card deposits has been added through third-party payment processors and service provider partner companies (like Simplex in the EU or BAM for their US operations).
-Both Mastercard and Visa are accepted, although if the native currency is anything other than USD or EUR an additional charge may be incurred.
+Over the last year, though, limited support for bank accounts and credit/debit card deposits has been added through third-party payment processors and service provider partner companies (like Simplex in the EU or BAM for their US operations).
+Both Mastercard and Visa are accepted, although if the native currency is anything other than USD or EUR, an additional charge may be incurred.
 Standard processing fees are 3.5% with a 10$ minimum which is slightly lower than Coinbase’s 3.99%.

-The Classic (previously named basic) interface is simpler and more understandable for beginners or those who like simplicity.
+The Classic interface (previously named basic) interface is simpler and more understandable for beginners or those who like simplicity.
 The dashboard still gives you all the needed options to perform a buy/sell trade.
 It has a simple order book on the left with ‘Buy’ and ‘Sell’ buttons where one specifies the number of tokens to buy/sell or puts a price for which to buy/sell as many tokens.